mediachain/mediachain/rfc/mediachain-rfc-2.md

 Common consenus protocols in the literature choose consistency in such cases.
 This is an appropriate response for a cluster of tightly controlled machines, but inappropriate for a decentralized system.
-Hence, the Mediachain should be designed to be partition tolerant with a Partition Healing Protocol.
+Hence, Mediachain should be designed to be partition tolerant with a Partition Healing Protocol.

 In effect, a partition causes isolated islands in the core